Types of Document Templates and When to Use Each

 No, the type of a document cannot be changed after it has been created.
 You would need to recreate the document as the appropriate type.

-Can I put a letterhead in a start fresh document?
+Can I put a letterhead in a Start Fresh document?

-Can I use the PDF Upload option for a word document?
+Can I use the PDF Upload option for a Word document?

 You can only use .pdf files with the PDF Upload option.
-However, you can easily export your word document to a .pdf file, and then upload that using our PDF Upload option.
+However, you can easily export your Word document to a .pdf file, and then upload that using our PDF Upload option.